idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 1. Trust tests not experts - Bring data not someones faulty memory
 1. Log bug then whine - Whining is fine, but bring it forward

-**My kryptonite**
+**My Kryptonite**

 - Bad Memory/Not seeing details - I need your help sticking to details, catching stuff
 - Organization - I have the least process ever (except for Facebook)
-- UX - I'm inexpereinced at UI - I need to get better, but a place I need to lean on others
+- UX - I'm inexperienced at UI - I need to get better, but a place I need to lean on others
 - Dramatizing - It's emotionally engaging and helps knock us into high trust mode, but it can cause people to be defensive

 ### Laws to remember